 As Benjamin Franklin states: “If you fail to plan, you are planning to fail”.

-The best shipping container homes have been thoroughly planned for months before the first container is even delivered on site.
+The best shipping container homes have been thoroughly planned for months, even before the first container is delivered on site.

 This planning stage allows for two key things:

-- Identification of mistakes with the plans
+- Identification of mistakes in advance of the build

 - Change of ideas